alexameirelles/romcoms-project/README.md

 The inferred professions were then manually reviewed in batches of 100 films.

 Even after this process, **Unknown** remained one of the most frequent categories.
 Since it does not represent an actual occupation, I excluded it from the rankings shown in the visualizations.
 To display the ten most common professions, I first selected the top 11 categories (`head(11)`), removed **Unknown**, and then plotted the remaining top ten.

+### Defining romantic comedies

+IMDb genres alone were not sufficient.
+Many titles classified as Comedy and Romance are generally considered dramas, ensemble films, or comedies with only a romantic subplot.

+I should have done that first, but it ended up being part of the process.
+I asked both ChatGPT and Claude to identify potential false positives.
+Their recommendations were then manually reviewed before the titles were removed.

 ---